How do rugs help to keep your home warm in winter?

 What is the warmest type of rug?

-Which carpet is good for winter season?
+Which carpet is suitable for the winter season?

-Do rugs make house warmer?
+Do rugs make the house warmer?

 Pic Credits